gregofgreg5/magick-ink2020/non-player-characters/gods-noh.md

-# Excellent Moved to worlds-almanac/world-building
+# Excellent!!!
+Moved to worlds-almanac/world-building